Imperial City of Huế: Oppositions to geographical landscape of Hue

-Post-monarchy era
+Post-dynastic era

 In its prime, the Purple Forbidden City had many buildings and hundreds of rooms.
 Once vacated, it suffered from neglect, termite ravages, and inclement weather including a number of cyclones.
 Most destructive were man-made crises, as evidenced by the bullet holes still visible from the military conflicts of the 20th century.

 Major losses occurred in 1947 when the Việt Minh seized the Citadel in February.
 The French led counter-attack operations where they laid siege and engaged in a six-week ensuing battle which destroyed many of the major structures.
 The core of the city, including the Imperial Palace, was burned.

 The Citadel came under fire again in the early morning of January 31, 1968.
 As part of the Tet Offensive, a Division-sized force of the People's Army of Vietnam and Viet Cong soldiers launched a coordinated attack on Huế, seizing most of the city.
-During the initial phases of the Battle of Huế, due to Huế's religious and cultural status, United States Marines troops were ordered not to bomb or shell the city, for fear of destroying the historic structures; but as casualties mounted in house-to-house fighting, these restrictions were progressively lifted and the fighting caused substantial damage to the Imperial City.
+During the initial phases of the Battle of Huế, due to Huế's religious and cultural status, the U.S. Marines troops were ordered not to bomb or shell the city, for fear of destroying the historic structures; but as casualties mounted in house-to-house fighting, these restrictions were progressively lifted and the fighting caused substantial damage to the Imperial City.
 Viet Cong troops occupied some portions of the citadel while South Vietnamese troops occupied others; and allied warplanes targeted the anti-aircraft guns the communists had mounted on the citadel's outer towers.
 Out of 160 buildings, only 10 major sites remain after the battle, such as the Thái Hòa and Cần Thanh temples, Thế Miếu, and Hiển Lâm Các.

 The city was made a UNESCO World Heritage site in 1993 as part of the Complex of Huế Monuments.
 The buildings that remain are being restored and preserved.
 The latest, and so far largest, restoration project was planned to conclude in 2015.